Color photography: Screen-plate era

 The simpler and somewhat more economical alternative was the Joly screen process.
 This required no special camera or viewer, just a special color-compensating filter for the camera lens and a special holder for the photographic plates.
 The holder contained the heart of the system: a clear glass plate on which very fine lines of three colors had been ruled in a regular repeating pattern, completely covering its surface.
 The idea was that instead of taking three separate complete photographs through three colored filters, the filters could be in the form of a large number of very narrow strips (the colored lines) allowing the necessary color information to be recorded in a single compound image.
 After the negative was developed, a positive transparency was printed from it and a viewing screen with red, green and blue lines in the same pattern as the lines of the taking screen was applied and carefully aligned.
 The colors then appeared as if by magic.
 The transparency and screen were very like the layer of monochrome liquid crystal elements and overlay of hair-thin red, green and blue color filter stripes which create the color image in a typical LCD display.
 This was the invention of Irish scientist John Joly, although he, like so many other inventors, eventually discovered that his basic concept had been anticipated in Louis Ducos du Hauron's long-since-expired 1868 patent.

+The Joly screen process had some problems.
+First and foremost, although the colored lines were reasonably fine (about 75 sets of three colored lines to the inch) they were still disturbingly visible at normal viewing distances and nearly intolerable when enlarged by projection.
+This problem was exacerbated by the fact that each screen was individually ruled on a machine which used three pens to apply the transparent colored inks, resulting in irregularities, high reject rates and high cost.
+The glass used for photographic plates at the time was not perfectly flat, and lack of uniform good contact between the screen and the image gave rise to areas of degraded color.
+Poor contact also caused false colors to appear if the sandwich was viewed at an angle.
+Although much simpler than the Kromskop system, the Joly system was not inexpensive.
+The starter kit of plate holder, compensating filter, one taking screen and one viewing screen cost US$30 (the equivalent of at least $750 in 2010 dollars) and additional viewing screens were $1 each (the equivalent of at least $25 in 2010 dollars).
+This system, too, soon died of neglect, although in fact it pointed the way to the future.

+Surviving examples of the Joly process usually show extremely poor color now.
+The colors in the viewing screens have badly faded and shifted, making it impossible to judge their original appearance.
+In some specimens the viewing screen is also misaligned.